Paul Merson criticises Mikel Arteta's Arsenal team selection against Southampton

 Nketiah struggled too, spurning a series of scoring chances, while there were also unconvincing performances from Elneny, who was substituted in the second half, and Cedric Soares, who failed to get close enough to Kyle Walker-Peters for the winning goal.

 It's little wonder Arteta is eager to add to his ranks this January, with Martin Odegaard likely to be the next arrival on loan from Real Madrid.
-The Arsenal manager knows he will need greater depth in the hectic months ahead.
+Arsenal's hectic schedule demands greater depth than this.